-What is security these days?
-A scan that slows your system while you’re trying to stream a movie or play a video game?
-A superglue blockade overflowing from your modem ports?
-Cyberattacks can’t stop us from the new, remote ways of working together, especially in response to the pandemic.
-The future is remote.
-The numbers aren’t in yet, but some reports are claiming 1 in every 5 workers will continue on with remote access to corporate data, and others are saying nearly 100% of workers will now operate outside of business campuses in one capacity or another.
-Fortunately, there are many new ways to secure remote workers, in the woods or in the halls.
+Cyberattacks can’t stop us from developing new technology solutions.
+As a result of the pandemic, 2020 increased the demand for ways to secure remote workers, devices, and networks.
+The numbers aren’t in yet, but some reports are claiming that 1 in every 5 workers will continue on with remote access to corporate data, and others are saying nearly 100% of workers will now operate outside of business campuses in one capacity or another.
+Fortunately, there are emerging cyber security solutions, including new ways to secure remote workers, in the woods or in the halls.

 Security measures involve many layers of cyber defense, especially when addressing remote connections:

 - Power in the Layers: This includes keeping your hardware strong and your network patched.
 Look for renowned technology solutions.
 Duct tape and magnets?
 Raspberry Pi backups?
 Look for the latest cybersecurity tools and save old tricks for the treehouse.